 Albert Ernest “Bean” Backus was a talented and committed Florida landscape painter who taught dozens of individuals to paint, including a few young black men who were welcomed into his studio.
 He is remembered for his now nostalgic paintings of Florida and Jamaica and the mentorship he gave to many of the Highwaymen, most notably Alfred Hair.
 His generosity and quiet actions across color lines is legendary.
-In 1984, he was inducted into the Florida Artists Hall of Fame.
+He was inducted into the Florida Artists Hall of Fame in 1984.

-His family came from New Jersey in 1899 and settled permanently in Florida a year later.
+Bean’s parents came down from New Jersey in 1899 and settled permanently in Florida a year later.
 They divorced when Bean was four.
-His father, George Tay Backus, went to work for a boat builder and lived in a small house nearby at the eastern end of Avenue C. In time, he purchased the shop on Moore’s Creek along with his brother Reg.
+His father, George Tay Backus, went to work for a boat builder and lived in a small house nearby at the eastern end of Avenue C in Fort Pierce.
+In time, he purchased the shop on Moore’s Creek along with his brother Reg.
 Bean helped his father at the shop beginning at age eleven.
-George eventually left Backus Boat Shop to his son Tod.
+George eventually left the Backus Boat Shop to his son Tod.

 Bean’s mother, Josephine Sheridan Backus, ran the family pineapple business, which was what initially drew the couple to Fort Pierce.
 It failed shortly after World War I due to disease, drought, and competition from Cuba.

 Both Bean’s parents came from families who had been in show business.
 His father had an uncle who was a member of the well-regarded New York City vaudeville team of Backus, Birch, and Wombal.
 George also had musical talent.
 Josephine’s father found success in vaudeville as a song-and-dance man.
 As a result of these influences, there was always music playing in Bean’s family home.
 Josephine knew how to play the guitar and she loved acting, writing, and making costumes.
 She also owned one of the first phonographs in the area, which drew people to her house for gatherings.